Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Gulstad, City of Gold.md

 The city holds a circular shape, with three layers of ringed walls protecting the inner spire that make up the bulk upper part of the city.
 The entire city is not visible however, as a large portion of it extends far underground, through a series of large tunnels.
 # History
 Gulstad was [[1181 APC - Gulstad Founding|founded in 1181 APC]].
 It was the first city within Saxum and later became the official capital of the nation.
-It was founded as the first safe haven for practitioners of magic that were seeking to escape the Turochan Kingdom.
+It was founded as the first safe haven for practitioners of magic that were seeking to escape the [[Turochan Kingdom Overview|Turochan Kingdom]].
 # Landmarks
-## The Everstar
-Hovering above the city is a massive crystal, referred to by the locals as The Everstar, held aloft by arcane means.
-The machine that is holding the crystal in its position in the sky is located at the top of [[Gulstad, City of Gold#The Myriad|The Myriad]], within the [[Gulstad, City of Gold#Crystal Chamber|Crystal Chamber]].
-The crystal emits a constant bright, yellow light, observed from afar as a distant star.
-It is said that this crystal keeps undead from breaching the city.

-The crystal has another purpose however.
-It was originally created as a final line of defense in the event of a hostile incursion.
-Upon activation a dark field would envelop the city for a second, before transporting the entire city to the vibrant plane.
-The city stays there until the device is activated again.
-However, the crystal has never been activated.
-While the arcane theory behind it is sound and has been tested to some extent, it has not been used on this scale before.
-Nobody knows what ramifications activating the crystal could have.
 ## The Myriad
 The Myriad refers to the large, central spire that stretches above and below the city.
 It forms the main parts of the city.
 ### Hidden City